Nykyta Budka: Martyrdom

 In 1928, he returned to now Polish-controlled Galicia and became vicar general of the Metropolitan Curia in L'viv and worked on the restoration of the Shrine of the Virgin in Zarvanytsia.
 At the end of World War II, Galicia was occupied by the Soviet Union, and Budka opposed the communist-mandated separation of the Ukrainian Catholic Church from Rome, and for this he was imprisoned on April 11, 1945, along with other bishops.

 He was charged with teaching in an underground seminary, conducting a memorial service for the victims of the Soviet occupation of Galicia in 1939, and campaigning for the secession of Ukraine for the Soviet Union.
 Sentenced to 8 years imprisonment, he was sent to Kazakhstan to serve his sentence.

-He died in the Gulag on September 28, 1949 from what Soviet officials said was a heart attack.
-The location of the prison camp's cemetery was kept secret from locals but is believed to be where a pig farm is located today.
+He died in the gulag on September 28, 1949 from what Soviet officials said was a heart attack.
 Budka was beatified as a martyr on June 27, 2001, in a Byzantine rite ceremony by Pope John Paul II in Lviv.

-Archbishop Volodymyr Sterniuk's words on the account Bishop Budka's death

 "The nurse in the camp gave the following account; 'When patients died, their hospital gowns were removed.
-They placed the bodies in plastic bags,numbered them and attached a card to the bag with personal data.
+They placed the bodies in plastic bags, numbered them and attached a card to the bag with personal data.
 Then they transported the bodies to the nearest forest where wild animals ate them.'
 According to the nurse's account the bishops foresaw his own death. 'by surprise tomorrow I will not be here anymore.'
 And that is what happened.
 To show his respect and acknowledge the bishop's dignity, the camp guard left the prison clothes on the body's corpse.
 His remains were taken and left in the forest, just as was done with the bodies of his predecessors.
 Thinking about the goodness of this man of God, who had served his brothers to the last, many of the convicts got together the next morning to have a last look at this man who was the body of angelic goodness for so many.
 But all they found was a piece of his shirt sleeve."